sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-mta-build-deploy/appstudio-fioriapps-mta-build-deploy.md

     ```
     !![pwd](BAS-Access-App-On-CF-3-.png)

 3. Open the `mta.yaml` file, and locate the destination service instance name.
 You can find it in the **modules > requires** section or in the **resources** section.
-In this tutorial it should be `FioriDemo-dest-srv`.
+In this tutorial it should be `FioriDemo-destination-service`.

 4. Execute the following command in the terminal to get the details of the deployed application and its URL:

     ```Shell/Bash
-    cf html5-list -di FioriDemo-dest-srv -u -rt launchpad
+    cf html5-list -di FioriDemo-destination-service -u -rt launchpad
     ```

     !![details of deployed app on CF](BAS-Access-App-On-CF-4-.png)